Trevor Rosenthal: Pitching profile

 A sinking fastball that reaches the mid-90s miles per hour (MPH) and induces ground balls at a rate of over 50% was seen as a competitive advantage.
-However, Rosenthal also throws a straighter fastball higher in the strike zone with a regular velocity of 98 mph to change the batters' eye level, which they have difficulty picking up.
+However, Rosenthal also throws a straighter fastball higher in the strike zone with a regular velocity of 98 mph to change batters' eye level, which they have difficulty picking up.
 This pitch routinely touches 101 mph.

 He also throws a curveball and changeup that, according to Bleacher Report's Doug Mead, are "effective".
 However, according to Thomas Belmont of Baseball Instinct, the curveball is actually a slider.
 The pitch has sharp movement and has the potential to be a major league quality out pitch.
 Observed one American League scout during the 2013 World Series, "He's got one of those loose-arm deliveries that creates great life on his fastball.
 He has such tight spin on his slider that (Shane) Victorino and (Dustin) Pedroia looked helpless against it."
 Rosenthal has developed his changeup to be an average pitch since 2011 when he played his first full season of professional baseball with Quad Cities, expanding the quality of the pitch sequence which he is able to throw to major league hitters.
-One unusual trend about the results is that Rosenthal has consistently had a higher than league average batting average on balls in play (BABIP) – a statistic in which league average is typically about .300.
+One unusual trend about the results is that Rosenthal has consistently had a higher than league average batting average on balls in play (BABIP) — a statistic in which league average is typically about .300.
 In 2009, Rosenthal's BABIP was .362 and it was .334 in 2011.
 In 2010, it dipped to the other extreme, to .262.
 In his first major league season, 2013, it was .347.